The Bootstrapping Checklist is a Student Social-Entrepreneurship Learning Network & Teacher Resource Grades 6-12

 What TBC 2.0 demonstrates is the power of decentralized learning spaces, governed by blockchain assured attribution of participants’ work.
 The next phase of the program – our learningverse – will be determined by the students who reside here – they will determine how the space will be used for peer- to- peer learning.
 Thus, TBC 2.0 will continually evolve as student participants see fit, giving the power to the students, their families and their mentors.

-The inevitable disruption of educational bureaucracies toward decentralized peer-to-peer online learning networks where attribution of student work will be ensured by blockchain, thus compelling competent participation of community members thereby attracting mentoring, investment, HigherEd and employers, in order to address present local/global systemic inequities and propel a global information [r]evolution, has already begun.
+The disruption toward decentralized peer-to-peer online learning networks where attribution of student work will be ensured by blockchain, thus compelling competent participation of community members thereby attracting mentoring, investment, HigherEd and employers, in order to address present local/global systemic inequities and propel a global information [r]evolution, has already begun.
 TBC 2.0 is a step toward this [r]evolution as it puts the power to the students in a decentralized global learning network, unified by a five step workflow.

 Rich Baxter, BFA, LLM, BEd

 Rich Baxter is founder, educator and advocate for social innovation, the arts, and entrepreneurial education.
 The Bootstrapping Checklist was Shortlisted in the Teaching Delivery Category and Showcased in December 2016 and again Shortlisted in the K12 in December 2020 at the Reimagine Education Awards.
+We won Bronze for the 2021 USA & Canada Regional Awards.

 Special thanks to Seyon S. for building the new website, to Ellen Z., and Allen H. for the artwork, and to the Bootstrapping Club and the students of Grade 7 Virtual School – you are inspirational!